chriskrycho/v5.chriskrycho.com/site/library/Real Essentialism.md

     review:
         rating: Not Recommended
         summary: >
-            The world could use, I think, good defense of Aristotelian essentialism.
+            The world could use, I think, a good defense of Aristotelian essentialism.
 Unfortunately, <cite>Real Essentialism</cite> is not that defense; it is instead a mix of circular and motivated reasoning and arrogant assertion in place of argument.

 tags:
     - book reviews